INDUSTRIAL ATHLETE HIGHLIGHT: PATRICK LETOURNEAU

 Letourneau’s story is like many of ours—his dad was a builder, and at some point the son realized he wanted to get into his father’s line of work.
 He had the desire but didn't have a long-term plan.
 Instead, in 2012 he saw someone framing a house, stopped and asked him for a job, and started the following Monday.

 Fast forward six years and Blackbird Finish Carpentry was born, serving the Fort Collins, CO area.
 Now, with his own business, Letourneau is working as a carpenter and has been involved in the many facets of the trade ─ from framing furniture to cabinetry.

 Commitment & Passion

-What kept Patrick committed to his trade?
+What kept Patrick Letourneau committed to his trade?
 He stuck with working as a carpenter because he loves the work.
-He likes the sweating, being physically tired, and the idea of having to problem-solve to do the job better.
+Like many tradespeople, he likes the sweating, being physically tired at the end of the day, and the idea of having to problem-solve to do the job better.
 He likes asking himself, "How do I do this thing I do all the time, but make it incrementally better?"

 Being an Industrial Athlete

 To Letourneau, being an Industrial Athlete is mostly about your ability to continue doing what you're doing day-to-day with the mindset that you're going to be getting better at it.
 They persevere, and they muster the discipline to keep going, stay focused, and improve.